daniel-lerch/openkool/docs/install.md

 # OpenKool installation guide

 ## General setup
-1. Download _Compose file_ from the `docs` folder
+1. Download `docker-compose.yml` from the `docs` folder
-2. Add your database passwords to the downloaded `docker-compose.yml` file
+2. Add your database passwords to the downloaded Compose file
 3. Download and launch OpenKool
 `docker-compose up -d`
 4. Run the setup script